 Are you teaching conjunctions in first grade?
-Then, I’d love you to look at my anchor charts, at the resources I use, and at my lesson ideas!
-You might find lots of helpful information to help you plan your conjunction lessons!
+Then, I’d love to share my anchor charts, the resources I use, and my lesson ideas with you!

 For more ideas, read the post Teaching Conjunctions.